AntoBrandi/Arduino-Bot/README.md

 ### Built With
 This robot is powered by:
-* Raspberry Pi 3/4 or PC with Ubuntu 18.04
+* PC with Ubuntu 20.04 with ROS Noetic
 * Arduino UNO
 * SG90 Servo Motors (x4)
-* Prototype Expansion Board or Breadboard

 And is controlled by:
 * ROS Melodic